8ctopotamus/bunnycdn/README.md

 The properties and methods mirror the endpoints described in the [BunnyCDN API Documentation](https://docs.bunny.net/docs).

-> ⚠ IMPORTANT: This is not anywhere near ready for use in actual projects.
+> ⚠ IMPORTANT: This package not anywhere near ready for use in actual projects.
+At this point it is an exercise in building an NPM package with TypeScript.

 ## Usage